leondreamed-archives/portfolio-showcase/slides.md

 # Credits & Source Code

-All images used in this presentation are courtesy of their original authors.
+All images and text extracts used in this presentation are courtesy of their original authors.

 <div class='h-full column justify-center'>
   <div class='p-8 border-2 border-gray-300 rounded-md mx-auto'>